-When life is busy, it’s easy to forget to check in and ensure things are on track, and that you are attending any blind spots, and anticipating challenges so you can respond appropriately.
+When life is busy, it’s easy to forget to check in and ensure things are on track, and that you are attending to any blind spots, and anticipating challenges so you can respond appropriately.

-The same goes with your business.
+The same goes for your business.

 If you know anything about how the human body works, you know that it’s only by changing things up regularly that you get progression and growth.